-£220,000 Property - The Trustees have designated funds to establish a long-term solution to the question of accommodation before the current leases of the Town Office expires in 2018 and Headway Centre expiring in 2023.
+£220,000 Property - The Trustees have designated funds to establish a long-term solution to the question of accommodation before the current lease of the Headway Centre expires in 2023.

-23. RELATED PARTY DISCLOSURES
+22. RELATED PARTY DISCLOSURES

 During the year under review there were no related party transactions.